solvvy/mobile-sdk-ios-public/README.md

 ```

 #### Passing initial context
-`initialContext` is a dictionary of type [String: Any] which may contain the default value for the properties like` email`.
+`initialContext` is a dictionary of type [String: Any] which may contain the default value for the properties like `email`.
+This dictionary is passed to various methods such as `getSupportOptions`.

 Swift Code:
 ```swift